SuadeLabs/fire/documentation/properties/pd_irb.md

 ---

-The **pd_irb** property represents the probability of default as determined by internal ratings-based (IRB) methods.
+The **pd_irb** property represents the probability of default as determined by internal ratings-based (IRB) methods and is used in regulatory capital calculations.
 It is a percentage, and should be recorded as a decimal/float such that 1.5% is 0.015.